mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 I was having so many issues with ShipStation that I decided to switch back to the old stack for presenting shipping options to customers.
 Now, we just show the customer the shipping options and rates through Shopify and don't even bother querying rates from ShipStation.

-The problem with cutting ShipStation out of the checkout process is that the 3PL is still buying postage at the higher ShipStation rate, but Shopify is collecting shipping fees from customers at the lower Shopify rate.
+The problem with cutting ShipStation out of the checkout process is that the 3PL is buying postage at the higher ShipStation rate, but Shopify is collecting shipping fees from customers at the lower Shopify rate.
 So, a customer might only pay $30 for overnight shipping, but the real price of postage is $100 through ShipStation.
 TinyPilot has to absorb the $70 difference.

 Still, this solution allows TinyPilot to offer the shipping options we want without ShipStation dopily overriding us.
 And absorbing $70 of extra shipping costs is better than not making the sale at all.

 ### One-day shipping customers are 4x more demanding

 Most of the time, the 3PL ships our orders within one business day.
-But occasionally, something comes up and it takes two business days, and sometimes (very rarely) three.
+Occasionally, something comes up and it takes two business days, and sometimes (very rarely) three.
 We advertise on our website up to three days of handling time, but customers seem not to pay attention to that.

-90% of the time, customers who chose ground or two-day shipping don't say anything about a one-day handling delay
+90% of the time, customers who chose ground or two-day shipping don't say anything about a one-day delay in handling.

 The Monday after Black Friday, UPS had a strange issue where they weren't updating tracking information for any of the orders they picked up.
 The warehouse swore that UPS picked everything up, but UPS tracking showed nothing.

-The UPS tracking bug affected five customers who had requested overnight shipping.
+The UPS tracking bug affected five customers who had requested one-day shipping.
 Within 24 hours, two of them had emailed us to complain about the delay.
 So, 40% of one-day shipping customers complained as opposed to about 10% who noticed delays in ground or two-day shipping.

 And I get it.
 When I order something with one-day shipping, I'm eager to get it, and I'm annoyed if the merchant sits on it for days.